taekwondodev/OOBD2324-unina/oo2324_46/README.md

 # Readme OO

-There are the Diagrams in this directory.
+There are the Diagrams in this directory.\n
-Framework used: JavaFX
+Framework used: JavaFX\n
-Driver used: JDBC
+Driver used: JDBC\n
-Architectural Pattern: EBC
+Architectural Pattern: EBC\n
 [Link to the Documentation]()